serpent-os/docs/docs/developers/coding_style/exceptions.md

 # Exception handling

+Without proper exception handling, expect a lot of bug reports.

 :::caution

 Earlier in the project history, our code diverged significantly from the D standard library in how we handled runtime exceptions.